Teacher of the Deaf and Hard of Hearing

 Qualifications and Certification Requirements

 Deaf and hard-of-hearing teachers may be certified by the Canadian Association of Educators of the Deaf and Hard of Hearing (CAEDDH).
-The association has established professional standards—delineating the specific knowledge areas and skills recommended for educators working with deaf and hard-of-hearing children.
+The association has established professional standards, delineating the specific knowledge areas and skills recommended for educators working with deaf and hard-of-hearing children.

 In some cases, teachers of the deaf and hard of hearing may have sign-language training.

-Special Education teachers may also be members of the Special Education Association of BC.
+Special Education teachers may also be members of the Special Education Association of B.C.

 Teacher Salary

-BC teachers are paid an annual salary according to their assigned TQS category/level.
+B.C. teachers are paid an annual salary according to their assigned TQS category/level.
 This category is determined by the Teacher Qualification Service, an agency responsible for evaluating a teacher’s qualifications and years of education for salary purposes.

 TQS LEVELAVERAGE MINIMUM SALARYAVERAGE MAXIMUM SALARY